 Eleanor Keough was a homemaker but also worked in the orange-packing plants in the area.
 Zeke chose not to pursue a professional career in sports and the family returned to Pomona, where both parents encouraged their sons at athletics.

 “When we were kids, we were brought up watching [our father] play … overhand softball, underhand softball….
 Since he worked for the Water Department, he had the freedom and probably appeared at almost every ballgame.
 He was very supportive, and my mother was a great athlete, too, so that’s all we did,” Marty remembered with a laugh.
 Both parents are members of the Chaffey College Athletic Hall of Fame, both inducted in its 1995 inaugural year.

 Marty had an older brother, Tom, who played baseball, if only briefly.
-Signed by the Red Sox, he got in 11 at-bats in eight games for the 1954 San Jose Red Sox, but then decided to pack it in.2 Joe Keough, 11 years younger than Marty, was a second-round draft pick of the Kansas City Athletics in 1965 and played parts of six seasons in the majors, at outfield and first base, leaving the game with a .246 major-league career average
+Signed by the Red Sox, he got in 11 at-bats in eight games for the 1954 San Jose Red Sox of the Class C California League, but then decided to pack it in.2 Joe Keough, 11 years younger than Marty, was a second-round draft pick of the Kansas City Athletics in 1965 and played parts of six seasons in the majors, at outfield and first base, leaving the game with a .246 major-league career average

 Even before high school, Marty played both American Legion and some semipro ball in an advanced league based in San Bernardino.
 An early mention of Marty Keough appeared in the Los Angeles Times of September 23, 1950.
 Pomona pounded Bonita, 27-0, and quarterback Keough kicked three conversions and made a 40-yard touchdown run.
 He was the leading scorer in the 20-30 Club Invitational Basketball Tournament held in Chino; playing for Pomona as a forward, Keough topped all scorers with 35 points.